david-rockwood/fimpad/README.md

 ## Overview

 FIMpad is an AI sandbox and a text editor.
 The text editor is the interface to the LLM.
 AI text generation happens in regular text files, and sessions can be saved to and resumed from a text file.
-You can do Fill-In-the-Middle (FIM) generation at any point in a text file.
-FIM generation is a versatile, powerful, and quick way to help with story writing and coding, among many other things.
+You can do completion or Fill-In-the-Middle (FIM) generation at any point in a text file.
+And if you are willing to type the control tokens, or use a prepared template with these tokens already typed, you can have standard system/user/assistant chats with an instruct-tuned LLM.

 ---